LamprouKon/Fraud-Detection/README.md

+Fraud Detection Using Logistic Regression 🕵️‍♀️💳
-The "Fraud Detection Using Unsupervised Learning" 🕵️‍♂️💳 project focuses on detecting credit card fraud transactions using unsupervised learning algorithms.
+This project focuses on detecting fraudulent credit card transactions using a supervised machine learning approach.
+Specifically, the Logistic Regression algorithm is implemented to classify transactions as fraudulent or non-fraudulent.
-Utilizing the "Credit Card Fraud Detection" dataset from Kaggle, which includes 284,807 transactions with 30 features, the project follows these steps:

-Project Steps 🛠️
--Data Exploration and Preprocessing 🔍🗃️

-Analyzing the distribution of data and its features.
-Handling class imbalance, as fraud cases constitute a small percentage of the total.
-Normalizing numerical features to enhance algorithm performance.

--Application of Unsupervised Learning Algorithms 🤖

-K-Means Clustering: Grouping data to identify potential anomalies.
+📊 Dataset
+The dataset used is highly imbalanced, as fraudulent transactions represent a small fraction of the total.
+Preprocessing steps were applied to handle the class imbalance and prepare the data for training.

+🔍 Methodology

+1) Data Preprocessing:

+🧹 Feature scaling and normalization were applied to ensure the model performs optimally.

+⚖️ Handling class imbalance through techniques such as oversampling (SMOTE) or adjusting class weights in the logistic regression model.

+2) Model Implementation:

+🤖 Logistic Regression was chosen due to its interpretability and efficiency for binary classification tasks.
+📚 The model was trained and validated on the dataset, with metrics such as accuracy, precision, recall, and F1-score used for evaluation.

+3)Evaluation:

+📈 The model's performance was evaluated using a confusion matrix and various metrics, focusing on precision and recall due to the imbalanced nature of the dataset.

--Evaluation of Results 📝📊
+🏆 Results

-Utilizing metrics such as accuracy, recall to assess model performance.

-Conclusions 🏁

-The project demonstrates the effectiveness of unsupervised learning algorithms in detecting credit card fraud, providing a reliable approach to identifying suspicious transactions without the need for labeled data.
+The Logistic Regression model achieved significant results in identifying fraudulent transactions, with an emphasis on minimizing false negatives (frauds classified as non-fraudulent).

+Metrics such as recall and F1-score highlight the model's effectiveness in this context.

+📝 Conclusion

+This project demonstrates the application of Logistic Regression in fraud detection scenarios, highlighting its simplicity and effectiveness.
+Future work could explore additional algorithms, ensemble methods, or more advanced preprocessing techniques to further enhance accuracy.